 In his research, he has pointed out the importance of a couple of key factors in finding the right scent.
 Pleasantness is one, of course—no one expects a rush on their store if inside it smells like a sweaty dog (though try telling that to the people at Abercrombie & Fitch).
 Intensity is another; Spangenberg acknowledges that, in using this kind of marketing, retailers run the risk of alienating customers who are especially sensitive to artificial scents.

 In a 2006 study, he also established that the scents should match the rest of the shopping experience.
-Alternatively dousing a Pullman, Wash., department store in the masculine scent of rose maroc and the feminine scent of vanilla, he found that women bought less when the store smelled masculine, and men bought less when the store smelled feminine.
+Alternatively dousing a Pullman, Washington, department store in the masculine scent of rose maroc and the feminine scent of vanilla, he found that women bought less when the store smelled masculine, and men bought less when the store smelled feminine.

 "If [the scent is] not congruent with what people expect, then that can hurt you," he told me in 2007.
 "If you go into a cheese shop, you expect it to smell like certain cheeses, and it's awesome.
 If you had that in a clothing store, though, you'd walk right out, because it's not congruent."

-SO SAY YOU’RE A HOME-GOODS STORE IN SWITZERLAND and you want to encourage consumption with a scent.
-You think you’ve found just the right aroma.
-It’s pleasant, it’s subtle, it’s congruent with what you do.
+So say you're a home-goods store in Switzerland and you want to encourage consumption with a scent.
+You think you've found just the right aroma.
+It's pleasant, it's subtle, it's congruent with what you do.
 Perfect, right?

 Spangenberg's latest research, published in the Journal of Retailing, explores another factor: aromatic complexity.

-In one part of the study, Spangenberg and some colleagues set up camp at (you guessed it) a home-goods store in Switzerland to test two similar scents that had been determined to be equally pleasant, equally familiar to customers, equally subtle and equally congruent with the store.
-One was a simple orange scent; the other was a more complex blend of orange, basil and green tea.
+In one part of the study, Spangenberg and some colleagues set up camp at (you guessed it) a home-goods store in Switzerland to test two similar scents that had been determined to be equally pleasant, equally familiar to customers, equally subtle, and equally congruent with the store.
+One was a simple orange scent; the other was a more complex blend of orange, basil, and green tea.

 In 18 days of testing, they found that those who made purchases at the store while it smelled simply of orange spent about 20 percent more.
 And not only 20 percent more than in unscented conditions, but 20 percent more than in the presence of the more complex scent.